 Step 4: Knot the no-sew placemats’ edges

 Finally, my favorite part of this DIY: the (meditative) knotting!
 Grab 2/5 to 1/2″ (1cm) of threads hanging from the short edge and split this tiny bunch of threads into two.
-Double knot the threads, and give them a little tug after the second knot to make sure the knot is tight and won’t unravel when you wash the placemats.
+Double knot the threads, and give them a little tug after the second knot to make sure the knot is tight.
+This will prevent the edges from unraveling when you wash the placemats.

 That’s all!
 If your linen was pre-washed, your placemats are ready to use right away.
-They look especially good on a wooden table contrasting with the natural linen although, I imagine they would also look great dyed with natural ingredients like avocadoes or onions skins to produce delicate shades!
+They look especially good on a wooden table contrasting with the natural linen.
+I imagine they would also look great dyed with natural ingredients like avocadoes or onions skins!